INDUSTRY AND COMPANY NEWS

-An average steel producer with a production capacity of ~3 mt steel/year typically thus has ~4000 employees.
-If your steel company employs more than this, please call us - our technical experts can assist with steel plant productivity improvement.
+An average firm with a production potential of ~3 mt steel/year typically thus has ~4000 employees.
+If your company employs more than this, please call us - our technical consultants can assist with steel plant productivity improvement.

-To discuss the interpretation of this chart and/or further information (including employment benchmarks for specialty steel production) please email us at the address shown at the foot of the page.
+To discuss the interpretation of this chart and/or further information (including employment benchmarks for specialty steel output) please email us at the address shown at the foot of the page.

-Table below shows global crude steel production volumes and capacity figures - as assessed by World Steel Association and by the OECD to 2017 - and resulting calculation of steelmaking capacity utilisation.
-The overall picture for 2017 as compared to 2016 is that the global capacity surplus will get marginally worse [increasing from a capacity excess of ~784mt to ~790mt].
-MCI's own estimates suggest that excess global crude steel capacity is likely to remain between 750-800 million metric tonnes in 2018.
+Table below shows global crude steel output volumes and capacity figures - as assessed by World Steel Association and by the OECD to 2020 - and resulting calculation of steelmaking capacity utilisation.
+The overall picture for 2020 as compared to 2019 is that of a very small increase in global capacity utilisation at crude steel level, from 79.7% to 79.8%.

 ABOUT OUR INFORMATION AND SUPPORT SERVICES

 This site is owned and operated by Metals Consulting International Limited (MCI), and provides site visitors with steel sector news, price, cost and related industry information.

 MCI is a privately-owned London based management consultancy firm.
 Our experts specialise in market assessments, technical evaluations and financial modelling.